wcaleb/rebel-constitution/csa-constitution.md

 (15).
 To provide for calling forth the militia to execute the laws of the Confederate States, suppress insurrections, and repel invasions.

 (16).
-To provide for organizing, arming, and disciplining the militia, and for governing such part of them as may be employed in the service of the Confederate States; reserving to the States, respectively, the appointment of the officers, and the authority of training the militia
+To provide for organizing, arming and disciplining the militia, and for governing such part of them as may be employed in the service of the Confederate States; reserving to the States, respectively, the appointment of the officers, and the authority of training the militia